-The Regent’s Report 2013 - UK and the EU: Costs, Benefits, Options was launched at Regent’s University London on the evening of the 21 October to an audience welcoming a fresh debate on the UK’s relationship with Europe.
+The Regent’s Report 2013, The UK & Europe: Costs, Benefits, Options, was launched at Regent’s University London on the evening of 21 October to an audience welcoming a fresh debate on the UK’s relationship with Europe.

 The Regent’s Report, commissioned by Regent’s University London, is the only independent, wide ranging, professional and non-political contribution to the debate produced by a university.

-Several high-profile business leaders have contributed to the report, including Lord Simon, former BP chairman, and Peter Sutherland, chairman of Goldman Sachs International, who was also present to launch the event.
+Several high-profile business leaders have contributed to the report, including former BP chairman Lord Simon and Peter Sutherland, chairman of Goldman Sachs International, who was also present to launch the event.

 The launch concluded with an overview by Peter Sutherland, Chairman of Goldman Sachs International, which was then followed by questions from the floor.
 After the launch, a reception was given by the Vice Chancellor of Regent’s University London, Professor Aldwyn Cooper, which also gave guests the opportunity to meet with the Report’s many contributors.

 You can also request a physical copy of the report for delivery by emailing [email protected]